On the Road with Obama and Romney - Part 3

-Matt saw me behind the theater, and we went in to talk to talk on the tour bus.
+Matt saw me behind the theater, and we went in to talk on the tour bus.
 They had been in Columbus the day before, playing another show and, before that, standing on the campus of the Ohio State University with clipboards, trying to register voters.
 It was a funny, earnest, image—thirtysomething rock stars soliciting college students.
 He said they'd been yelled at and mostly ignored, but that it had been good when they got someone.

 He also mentioned that one of their songs had played in on election night in Grant Park, in 2008.
 They've opened for him several times.
 We sat for a minute with Matt and Aaron Dessner, one of the guitarists.
 They said they doubted that Obama was playing their records all that much in the Oval Office, but that they were glad to know he liked them.
 Which is a sort of funny, earnest, consideration too, for a pair of rock stars—because we often forget how absolutely anyone can be aggrandized by the attention of an American president.
 Because the machine is so complex, by this point—a cyclone, not a set of gears.
 Most of the most powerful, successful, people we meet will never in their entire lives manage to have any identifiable influence over a president.
 And so people vote for the man they judge most likely to listen to people like them.